-The Comprehensive Land Use plan is intended to be the township's vision for the next five to ten years.
+The Comprehensive Land Use plan is intended to be the township's vision for growth and development.
 It is based upon economic and environmental conditions, availability of utilities, adequacy of roads, and the values of the township regarding density of housing and the look of the community when completely developed.
 It makes site-specific land use recommendations for each parcel in the township.
-It is subject to review and possible amendment whenever requested by a landowner, or as part of a potential rezoning.
+The document may be amended as initiated by the Zoning Commission and/or Board of Trustees